What is P&ID (Piping and Instrumentation Diagram)?

 Everyone involved in the design, construction, management, operations, or maintenance of a process plant, will have to work with a P&ID (Piping and Instrumentation Diagram) at some point.
 Therefore, everyone should either know how to read these drawings or have a good graphic interface or simulation software to access them, as they are basically a representation of how the processing facility works.

-How To Create a P&ID
+How to create a P&ID

 Back in the day, designers, constructors, engineers, managers, and staff of process facilities had to work with multiple hand-drawn P&IDs.
 Those Piping and Instrumentation Diagrams drawings would all need to be updated whenever the parameters of the process changed – be it at the design and construction stage, or during plant operation, or when some equipment was modernized.
 Even after CAD software was introduced, managing an archive of all these drawings took hours of very meticulous work and strict procedures.